napari/napari/docs/naps/4-async-slicing.md

 ### Hooking up the viewer

-Using Python's standard library threads in the `ViewerModel` mean that we have a portable way to perform asynchronous slicing in napari without an explicit dependency on Qt.
+Using Python's standard library threads in the `ViewerModel` means that we have a portable way to perform asynchronous slicing in napari without an explicit dependency on Qt.

 ```python